Answers to Commonly Asked Personal Injury Questions

 How much money am I entitled to if I’m hurt because of someone else?

-There’s no way to tell — and any attorney who tells you otherwise isn’t being 100% honest.
-Compensation is based on a number of things, including the severity of your injury.
-To make a claim, however; we must be able to prove negligence on behalf of someone else.
-Make an appointment with one of our dedicated lawyers to see if you have a case.
+There’s no way to know for certain up front, and any attorney who tells you otherwise isn’t being 100% honest.
+Compensation is based on a number of things, including the severity of your injuries, lost wages, property damage and more.
+To make a claim, we must also be able to prove that the at-fault party was negligent.

-The insurance company refuses to pay my medical bills because my car wasn’t damaged in the accidents.
+The insurance company refuses to pay my medical bills because my car wasn’t damaged in the accident.
 Can they do that?

 What are the most common types of brain injury?

 There are two kinds of brain injuries: acquired, which may occur because of oxygen deprivation, and traumatic, which may occur because of a car accident or a blow to the head.
-At The McGarity Group, we have represented clients successfully with both kinds of injuries.
+Our lawyers have represented clients successfully with both kinds of injuries.
 Our experienced auto accident and medical malpractice attorneys are always prepared to fight for your rights if you or a loved one has suffered a brain injury.

 I fell in the grocery store.
 Can I sue?